giordano/AstroLib.jl/docs/utils.rst

 Example
 '''''''

-Compute the line spread function for a star rotating at 90 km/s in velocity space every 3 km/s:
+Plot the line spread function for a star rotating at 90 km/s in velocity space every 3 km/s.
+Use
+`PyPlot.jl <https://github.com/stevengj/PyPlot.jl>`__ for plotting.

 .. code-block:: julia

-    julia> velocity_grid, lsf = lsf_rotate(3, 90)
+    using PyPlot
+    plot(lsf_rotate(3, 90)...)

 Notes
 '''''